cristego/cristego.github.io/about.md

 .. an entrepreneur, [making people happy with hand crafted gelato](https://eiszeit.co/){:target="\_blank"}.

-.. an avid learner, hungry to learn something new every day.
+.. an addicted learner, hungry to learn something new every day.

-.. passioned about photography, design and technology.<br>
+.. passioned about photography, design and everything food.<br>
 <br>
 <br>